elonbing/media-tool-kit/README.md

 ![illustration](_app/mtk.png)

-Media tool kit is a language-agnostic scripting platform for making software based art.

-It's based around a shell script called `controller.sh`.
-In it you can invoke a variety of task-specfic scripts that can help you build neat things.
+Media Tool Kit is a personal framework that I use for various algorithmic art projects.
+I'm constantly tinkering with it and adapting it to different projects I'm working on.
+If you have any questions on this workflow, please feel free to submit an issue!

 ## How it Works
-The control script is simply a standardized way of running terminal commands with the main goal of making things a bit more readable.
+At it's core, MTK is powered through a shell script called `controller.sh`.
+Commands are entered chronologically and command-line arguments are split up for legibility.

+There are various built in variables and functions that can be used within those arguments.

-Let's take a look at a sample control script.
+To better illustrate this workflow, let's take a look at a sample control script for a program that uploads content to youtube automatically.
 You can follow along by opening up the `example-controller.sh` file included in the root directory.

 **In this example, the controller will:**
 1. Create video content using the `random-video-blend` plugin